haskell/ghcup/README.md

 ## Why

-I don't use stack, but `cabal new-*` and system GHC versions are often either outdated or cannot be installed in parallel with proper symlink management.
+`cabal new-*` manages your haskell packages, but not GHC versions, since it follows the unix philosophy.
+Unfortunately system GHC versions are often either outdated or cannot be installed in parallel with proper symlink management on many distros.
+This tool tries to fill that gap and be fairly distro-agnostic.

 Inspired by [rustup](https://github.com/rust-lang-nursery/rustup.rs).